What is the American National Standards Institute (ANSI)?

 - Competitive intelligence

-As a member of a Technical Advisory Group (TAG), you will see the drafts of standards and other related documents before the general public, and you will have access to information about a standard throughout the lifecycle of its development.
-For standards like ISO 9001: Quality management systems-Requirements, having advance knowledge of the direction and details of the yet-to-be-published standard may provide your organization with critical business information.
-Experts from TAGs also provide TAG members with updates on what’s happening internationally.
+As a member of a Technical Advisory Group (TAG), you will see the drafts of standards and other related documents before the general public and have access to information about a standard throughout the lifecycle of its development.
+You will also have the opportunity to help shape international standards.

-Members of TAGs and related committees include representatives from all sectors of the economy and represent large, medium, and small organizations, as well as universities and research institutions.
-Working with representatives from these organizations can provide opportunities to make new contacts and to understand and learn how different organizations do business and solve problems.
+Members of TAGs and related committees include representatives from all sectors of the economy, organizations of varying sizes, and universities and research institutions.
+This offers members unique networking opportunities and the chance to understand how different organizations do business and share best practices.